MA in Applied Linguistics

 Our MA in Applied Linguistics equips you with the skills you need to make a strategic impact and assume specialist leadership roles in multilingual, intercultural and digitised professions.
 In our programme, professional excellence is both demanded and fostered.

-Four specialisations allow students to gain a Master's degree and professional qualifications in the areas of professional translation, conference interpreting, international organisational communication as well as Linguistic Diversity Management*.
+Four specialisations allow students to gain a Master's degree and professional qualifications in the areas of professional translation, conference interpreting, strategic communication management as well as linguistic diversity management.
 In each of these specialisations, you learn to mediate between languages, stakeholders and cultures.

 By doing so, you focus on strategic tasks and the added value that humans can provide in a professional world in which artificial intelligence takes care of automatable tasks.
 You combine creativity and intuition with digital technologies to reach your target groups and move people.